MannerStyle/MannerStyle/README.md

 - 👋 Hi, I’m @MannerStyle
-- 👀 I’m interested in Pentesting/Bug Bounty Hunting
+- 👀 I’m interested in root access

 <!---
 MannerStyle/MannerStyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.